tamilzh2018/kode-kloud-test/k8s Kode Kloud Test.md

 ?>

 # Day 8 Kubernetes Troubleshooting
+One of the Nautilus DevOps team members was working on to update an existing Kubernetes template.
+Somehow, he made some mistakes in the template and it is failing while applying.
+We need to fix this as soon as possible, so take a look into it and make sure you are able to apply it without any issues.
+Also, do not remove any component from the template like pods/deployments/volumes etc.

+/home/thor/mysql_deployment.yml is the template that needs to be fixed.
+Ans:
+# Isuse with ApiVersion and Indentation is fixed:
+apiVersion: v1
+kind: PersistentVolume
+metadata:
+  name: mysql-pv
+  labels:
+    type: local
+spec:
+  storageClassName: standard
+  capacity:
+    storage: 250Mi
+  accessModes:
+    - ReadWriteOnce
+  hostPath:
+    path: "/mnt/data"
+  persistentVolumeReclaimPolicy: Retain
+---
+apiVersion: v1
+kind: PersistentVolumeClaim
+metadata:
+  name: mysql-pv-claim
+  labels:
+    app: mysql-app
+spec:
+  storageClassName: standard
+  accessModes:
+    - ReadWriteOnce
+  resources:
+    requests:
+      storage: 250Mi
+---
+apiVersion: v1
+kind: Service
+metadata:
+  name: mysql
+  labels:
+    app: mysql-app
+spec:
+  type: NodePort
+  ports:
+    - port: 3306
+      targetPort: 3306
+      nodePort: 30011
+  selector:
+    app: mysql-app
+    tier: mysql
+---
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: mysql-deployment
+  labels:
+    app: mysql-app
+spec:
+  selector:
+    matchLabels:
+      app: mysql-app
+      tier: mysql
+  strategy:
+    type: Recreate
+  template:
+    metadata:
+      labels:
+        app: mysql-app
+        tier: mysql
+    spec:
+      containers:
+        - name: mysql
+          image: mysql:5.6
+          env:
+            - name: MYSQL_ROOT_PASSWORD
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-root-pass
+                  key: password
+            - name: MYSQL_DATABASE
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-db-url
+                  key: database
+            - name: MYSQL_USER
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-user-pass
+                  key: username
+            - name: MYSQL_PASSWORD
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-user-pass
+                  key: password
+          ports:
+            - containerPort: 3306
+              name: mysql
+          volumeMounts:
+            - name: mysql-persistent-storage
+              mountPath: /var/lib/mysql
+      volumes:
+        - name: mysql-persistent-storage
+          persistentVolumeClaim:
+            claimName: mysql-pv-claim

 # Day 9 Deploy Iron Gallery App on Kubernetes
+There is an iron gallery app that the Nautilus DevOps team was developing.
+They have recently customized the app and are going to deploy the same on the Kubernetes cluster.
+Below you can find more details:

+Create a namespace iron-namespace-nautilus

+Create a deployment iron-gallery-deployment-nautilus for iron gallery under the same namespace you created.

+:- Labels run should be iron-gallery.

+:- Replicas count should be 1.

+:- Selector's matchLabels run should be iron-gallery.

+:- Template labels run should be iron-gallery under metadata.

+:- The container should be named as iron-gallery-container-nautilus, use kodekloud/irongallery:2.0 image ( use exact image name / tag ).

+:- Resources limits for memory should be 100Mi and for CPU should be 50m.

+:- First volumeMount name should be config, its mountPath should be /usr/share/nginx/html/data.

+:- Second volumeMount name should be images, its mountPath should be /usr/share/nginx/html/uploads.

+:- First volume name should be config and give it emptyDir and second volume name should be images, also give it emptyDir.

+Create a deployment iron-db-deployment-nautilus for iron db under the same namespace.

+:- Labels db should be mariadb.

+:- Replicas count should be 1.

+:- Selector's matchLabels db should be mariadb.

+:- Template labels db should be mariadb under metadata.

+:- The container name should be iron-db-container-nautilus, use kodekloud/irondb:2.0 image ( use exact image name / tag ).

+:- Define environment, set MYSQL_DATABASE its value should be database_blog, set MYSQL_ROOT_PASSWORD and MYSQL_PASSWORD value should be with some complex passwords for DB connections, and MYSQL_USER value should be any custom user ( except root ).

+:- Volume mount name should be db and its mountPath should be /var/lib/mysql.
+Volume name should be db and give it an emptyDir.

+Create a service for iron db which should be named iron-db-service-nautilus under the same namespace.
+Configure spec as selector's db should be mariadb.
+Protocol should be TCP, port and targetPort should be 3306 and its type should be ClusterIP.

+Create a service for iron gallery which should be named iron-gallery-service-nautilus under the same namespace.
+Configure spec as selector's run should be iron-gallery.
+Protocol should be TCP, port and targetPort should be 80, nodePort should be 32678 and its type should be NodePort.

+Note:

+We don't need to make connection b/w database and front-end now, if the installation page is coming up it should be enough for now.

+The kubectl on jump_host has been configured to work with the kubernetes cluster.
+Ans:
+### ✅ 1. **Namespace**
+apiVersion: v1
+kind: Namespace
+metadata:
+  name: iron-namespace-nautilus
+### ✅ 2. **iron-gallery Deployment**

+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: iron-gallery-deployment-nautilus
+  namespace: iron-namespace-nautilus
+spec:
+  replicas: 1
+  selector:
+    matchLabels:
+      run: iron-gallery
+  template:
+    metadata:
+      labels:
+        run: iron-gallery
+    spec:
+      containers:
+      - name: iron-gallery-container-nautilus
+        image: kodekloud/irongallery:2.0
+        resources:
+          limits:
+            memory: "100Mi"
+            cpu: "50m"
+        volumeMounts:
+        - name: config
+          mountPath: /usr/share/nginx/html/data
+        - name: images
+          mountPath: /usr/share/nginx/html/uploads
+      volumes:
+      - name: config
+        emptyDir: {}
+      - name: images
+        emptyDir: {}

+### ✅ 3. **iron-db Deployment**

+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: iron-db-deployment-nautilus
+  namespace: iron-namespace-nautilus
+spec:
+  replicas: 1
+  selector:
+    matchLabels:
+      db: mariadb
+  template:
+    metadata:
+      labels:
+        db: mariadb
+    spec:
+      containers:
+      - name: iron-db-container-nautilus
+        image: kodekloud/irondb:2.0
+        env:
+            - name: MYSQL_ROOT_PASSWORD
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-root-password
+            - name: MYSQL_DATABASE
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-database
+            - name: MYSQL_USER
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-user
+            - name: MYSQL_PASSWORD
+              valueFrom:
+                secretKeyRef:
+                  name: mysql-secret
+                  key: mysql-password
+        volumeMounts:
+        - name: db
+          mountPath: /var/lib/mysql
+      volumes:
+      - name: db
+        emptyDir: {}
+### **Secret**
+apiVersion: v1
+kind: Secret
+metadata:
+  name: mysql-secret
+type: Opaque
+data:
+  # Base64-encoded values:
+  mysql-root-password: cm9vdHBhc3N3b3Jk
+  mysql-database: d3BiZGI=
+  mysql-user: d3B1c2Vy
+  mysql-password: c3VwZXJzcXJ0
+### ✅ 4. **iron-db Service**

+apiVersion: v1
+kind: Service
+metadata:
+  name: iron-db-service-nautilus
+  namespace: iron-namespace-nautilus
+spec:
+  selector:
+    db: mariadb
+  ports:
+  - protocol: TCP
+    port: 3306
+    targetPort: 3306
+  type: ClusterIP

+### ✅ 5. **iron-gallery Service**

+apiVersion: v1
+kind: Service
+metadata:
+  name: iron-gallery-service-nautilus
+  namespace: iron-namespace-nautilus
+spec:
+  selector:
+    run: iron-gallery
+  ports:
+  - protocol: TCP
+    port: 80
+    targetPort: 80
+    nodePort: 32678
+  type: NodePort

+### 🧪 How to Apply All:

+If you save all the above into a single file (e.g. `iron-gallery-deployment.yaml`), run:

+kubectl apply -f iron-gallery-deployment.yaml

+Or split them into separate files and apply one by one:

+kubectl apply -f namespace.yaml kubectl apply -f iron-gallery-deployment.yaml kubectl apply -f iron-db-deployment.yaml kubectl apply -f iron-db-service.yaml kubectl apply -f iron-gallery-service.yaml

+### ✅ Final Checks:

+* Run `kubectl get all -n iron-namespace-nautilus` to verify Pods, Deployments, and Services are up and running.
+* Access the **NodePort service** via any Kubernetes node IP and port `32678`.

+Let me know if you'd like to create and apply them directly using a script.

 # Day 10 Fix Python App Deployed on Kubernetes Cluster
+One of the DevOps engineers was trying to deploy a python app on Kubernetes cluster.
+Unfortunately, due to some mis-configuration, the application is not coming up.
+Please take a look into it and fix the issues.
+Application should be accessible on the specified nodePort.

+The deployment name is python-deployment-xfusion, its using poroko/flask-demo-app image.
+The deployment and service of this app is already deployed.

+nodePort should be 32345 and targetPort should be python flask app's default port.
+Ans:
+issue with contianer port(instead 5000 was 8080) and image(instead of poroko/flask-demo-app was poroko/flask-demo)

 **Level 4**
 # Day 1 Deploy Redis Deployment on Kubernetes
 # Day 2 Deploy MySQL on Kubernetes